sideeffect42/skonfig-base/type/__interface/man.rst

 OPTIONAL PARAMETERS
 -------------------
 address
-    The IP address to assign to the network interface.
+    The IP address (in CIDR notation) to assign to the network interface.
-    Can be repeated to assign multiple IP addresses. netmask
+    Can be repeated to assign multiple IP addresses. bootproto
-    The netmask.
-bootproto
     The boot protocol to use.
     Acceptable values are ``dhcp``, ``static``, ``manual``.